cfengine/documentation/reference/enterprise-api-ref/host.markdown

 **Method:** DELETE

 Remove data about the host from reporting database and stop collecting reports from the host.
 API call schedules a job for purging authentication keys exchanged during bootstrap which prevents host from being collected in the future.
 Key purging usually take an effect within 5-10 minutes.

-Deleted host need to be re-bootstrapped if it was deleted by accident.
+[Depending on the configuration][Masterfiles Policy Framework#trustkeysfrom]
+of [`trustkeysfrom`][cf-serverd#trustkeysfrom] for the hub hosts may re-appear and resume being collected from after being deleted.

 ## List monitoring attributes for host